FATQ's: Frequently Asked Technical Questions

 A: See My Credit Card Didn't Get Masked! for more details.

-Q: Creating Detection Patterns: The user guide indicates that we must use Java Regular Expression – do you have any documentation on this?
+Q: The user guide indicates that we must use Java Regular Expression.
+Do you have any documentation on this?

 A: Yes, Regular Expressions are powerful but complicated.

-Q: False Positives: Does flagging False Positives prevent similar records from being caught in audits, or is this just used for Crowdsourcing?
-Is turning off detection for that particular pattern or creating a negative pattern the only way to control false positives?
+Q: Does flagging False Positives prevent similar records from being caught in audits, or is this just used for crowdsourcing?
+Is turning off detection for that pattern or creating a negative pattern the only way to control false positives?

 Q: Is deleting Logs the only way to remove them from the system after we have masked or deleted the related record?
 Is there a best practice for when to delete logs?